micmejia/bible-dump/NKJV/Zechariah/Zech 5.md

 So I said to the angel who talked with me, "Where are they carrying the basket?"

 ###### 11
-And he said to me, "To build a house for it in the land of [^c]Shinar; when it is ready, _the basket_ will be set there on its base."
+And he said to me, "To build a house for it in the land of Shinar; when it is ready, _the basket_ will be set there on its base."